and sand can damage the car's paint. Give your car a thorough cleaning and wax

 Those Darn Metal Shavings!

-you have one of those strong, right-angled welding magnets you've run across the
+of those strong, right-angled welding magnets you've run across the bane of their

-bane of their existence: metal shavings.
-These magnets - and to a lesser extent,
+existence: metal shavings.
+These magnets - and to a lesser extent, any magnets

-any magnets kept in the workshop - are very good at attracting piles of sharp,
+kept in the workshop - are very good at attracting piles of sharp, dirty and difficult-to-remove

 tried wiping the shavings off and in the process learned the importance of using